Beapi-io/beapi-bench/README.md

 ~~~~

 ## Graph Types
-- TIME (-g TIME) : This test is perfect for showing 'rampup' from ZERO.
+- TIME (-g TIME) : This benchmark is perfect for showing 'rampup' from ZERO.
 If you have a server that just started up and you want to test how quickly it ramps up, this is the test you run.
 This shows 'requests per second / time taken for entire test'

 ![alt text](https://github.com/orubel/logos/blob/master/bench_time.png)

-- TOTALTIME (-g TOTALTIME) : This is an all purpose test that can be run anytime and shows each test in comparison to all other tests.
+- TOTALTIME (-g TOTALTIME) : This benchmark is an all purpose test that can be run anytime and shows each test in comparison to all other tests.
 It shows 'requests per second / test current totaltime'

 ![alt text](https://github.com/orubel/logos/blob/master/bench_alltime.png)

-- IO (-g IO) : This test measures throughput and the time it takes for connect time, processing time and wait time (for data to be returned)
+- IO (-g IO) : This benchmark measures throughput and the time it takes for connect time, processing time and wait time (for data to be returned) in milliseconds per test

 ![alt text](https://github.com/orubel/logos/blob/master/IO.png)